Joey Barton: Views

 In a television programme broadcast on BBC Three on 30 January 2012, Barton stated his beliefs in support of gay rights, in discussion with presenter Amal Fashanu, niece of Justin Fashanu, who came out as gay in 1990 and was England's only openly gay footballer until 2022.
 He described lack of any openly gay players in English professional football as "a subject that's quite close to my heart", as his uncle is gay.
 He stated his belief that there would be an openly gay player "within the next 10 years" and expressed his fear that "certain managers ... will discriminate against people" but that he feels "more fool them, and their lack of social awareness and intelligence" and wants his generation's legacy to "help not only change the game for the better, and change the teams that they played in, but also change the culture and change the society and the football clubs that they played at.

 In an article written in The Independent in February 2015, Barton stated that: "If I were Prime Minister I would privatise religion.
 All public money would be withdrawn from religion.
 Taxpayers' money will cease to sponsor religion in any and every form."
 He said that the Church of England should be disestablished.
 In April of that year, he was appointed an honorary associate of the National Secular Society.

 Barton has expressed strongly republican sentiments.
 In the run-up to the Platinum Jubilee he described the Queen and the monarchy as "an absurd concept".

 Barton released his autobiography, No Nonsense, in 2016.

 Gambling

 In October 2016, Barton was charged with breaking rules relating to gambling on football matches.
 He was accused by the Scottish Football Association of placing 44 bets on matches between 1 July and 15 September 2016.
-In November 2016, he received a one match ban from the Scottish Football Association for breaking the rules on gambling on football matches.
+In November 2016, he received a one match ban from the SFA.
 In December 2016, he was charged with misconduct, with the Football Association claiming he had placed 1,260 bets over the past 10 years.

 On 26 April 2017, Barton received an 18-month ban from football after admitting a Football Association charge in relation to betting.